marksteele/edge-rewrite/README.md

 `H=<host regex>`: This flag will match a regular expression against the host HTTP header.

-`Q=<host replacement>`: This flag if set will replace the existing host header with a replacement.

 Unless short-circuited with the last flag, all rules are tested, with the last rule that matches determining the final outcome.

 Sample rules: